The Other Worlds Austin SciFi Screenwriting Contest, sponsored by Save the Cat!®

-Free copies of all five Save the Cat!® books for all Category Winners and Finalists.
+Free copy of a Save the Cat!® book of the Winners' choosing for all Category Winners.

-Free copy of Save the Cat!® Story Structure Software 3.0: Structure your screenplay the Save the Cat!® Way for all Category Winners and Finalists.
+Free copy of Save the Cat!® Story Structure Software 3.0: Structure your screenplay the Save the Cat!® Way for all Category Winners.

 Submit NOW Exclusively on FilmFreeway.com

 (Click ENTER A SCRIPT above or follow the link below)

 Psst...we've also partnered with InkTip on spreading the word on our Screenwriting Contest!

 InkTip: Where producers go for scripts and writers.

 Film and screenplay winners will receive an InkTip Script Listing so they can promote themselves and their scripts to InkTip’s entire network of producers, managers, and agents.
 Screenplay winners will also have their logline featured in InkTip Magazine .
 InkTip Magazine is sent to over 15,000 producers and representatives.

 Companies who are InkTip members include: ABC, Anonymous Content, APA, CBS Films, HBO Films, ICM, Paradigm, Paramount Pictures, Hallmark Channel, FX, Universal, WME, Echo Lake, Zero Gravity, Bad Robot, 20th Century Fox, and many more.